st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 **Output:** Returns a `Run` object, which includes:

-- **RunInfo**: Metadata about the run, such as the run ID, associated experiment and lifecycle state.
+- **RunInfo**: Metadata about the run, such as the run ID, associated experiment, and lifecycle state.
-- **RunData**: Parameters, tags and metrics about the run.
-In case of multiple metrics with the same key, the last value logged at the highest step for each metric is kept.
+- **RunData**: Parameters, tags, and metrics about the run.
+When multiple metrics share the same key, only the last value logged at the highest step is retained.
-- **RunInputs** (experimental): Includes information about the datasets used for the run.
+- **RunInputs** (experimental): Information about the datasets used for the run.

-If the run with the specified `run_id` does not exist, an exception is raised.
+If no run exists with the specified `run_id`, the function raises an exception.

 ---

-Functions using **search** (such as `mlflow.search_experiments()` and `mlflow.search_runs()`) return collections of experiments or runs based on specific search criteria.
-They offer the ability to filter and sort results based on various parameters.
+The **search** functions (such as `mlflow.search_experiments()` and `mlflow.search_runs()`) return collections of experiments or runs based on specific criteria.
+These functions enable filtering and sorting of results using various parameters.

-The **get** functions (such as `mlflow.get_experiment()` and `mlflow.get_run()`) are used to retrieve specific information about a single experiment or run using their unique identifier.
-These functions provide complete details about that specific object, but do not allow filtering or searching across multiple objects.
+The **get** functions (such as `mlflow.get_experiment()` and `mlflow.get_run()`) retrieve specific information about a single experiment or run using its unique identifier.
+While these functions provide complete details about a specific object, they don't support filtering or searching across multiple objects.

-### 2. API for retrieving information from Experiments and Runs.
+### 2. API for Retrieving Information from Experiments and Runs

-Once we have obtained the **Experiments** and **Runs** through the previously described methods, we can leverage this data to extract multiple useful pieces of information.
-The following are examples of how to use the MLflow API to retrieve detailed information:
+After obtaining **Experiments** and **Runs** through the previously described methods, we can extract various useful information.
+Here are examples of using the MLflow API to retrieve detailed information:

-1. **Fetching experiments and counting associated runs**: In this example, we use `mlflow.search_experiments()` to get a list of experiments and then, for each experiment, we use `mlflow.search_runs()` to count how many runs are associated with each experiment.
-Finally, we store this information in a list.
+1. **Fetching Experiments and Counting Associated Runs**: This example demonstrates using `mlflow.search_experiments()` to retrieve a list of experiments, then using `mlflow.search_runs()` to count the runs associated with each experiment.
+The information is then stored in a list.

  ```python